What is an anogenital wart?

-- There are at least 100 different types of HPV; at least 40 can infect the anogenital area.
-Many others cause warts on other areas of skin.
+- There are more than 150 different HPV types; at least 40 can infect the anogenital area.
+Other types cause warts on other areas of skin.

 - At least 75% of sexually active adults have been infected with at least one type of anogenital HPV at some time in their life.

-- HPV is incorporated into skin cells and stimulates them to proliferate, causing a visible wart.
+- HPV infects keratinocytes in the skin and epithelial cells in mucosa and stimulates them to proliferate, causing a visible lesion.

-- Most do not develop visible warts.
-However, the infection may show up on a cervical smear.
-This is known as subclinical infection.
+- HPV infection can be latent, not developing into visible warts.
+Subclinical infection may show up on a cervical smear.

-- Some strains of HPV cause anogenital cancer.
-These strains may not cause visible warts but they remain contagious.
+- Some HPV types cause anogenital cancer.
+These types are also contagious.

 Who gets anogenital warts?

-As anogenital warts are sexually acquired during close skin contact, they are most commonly observed in young adults between the ages of 15 and 30 years.
-They are highly contagious, and occur in equal numbers in unvaccinated males and females.
-However, they are rare in people that have been vaccinated against HPV in childhood before beginning sexual activity.
+As anogenital warts are usually sexually acquired, they are most commonly observed in young adults between the ages of 15 and 30 years. [see Sexually acquired human papillomavirus] They are highly contagious.
+However, anogenital warts are rare in people who have been vaccinated against the benign HPV types in childhood before beginning sexual activity.
+Anogenital warts have been reported in a number of studies to be more common in males than females.

 Normal anatomical structures may be confused with warts.
 These include: